Optimizing Performance (Mobile)

 - Tip #4 - Performance only matters on the actual device.

 - Tip #5 - Watch your memory usage.

 Performance is an important consideration for your game.
 It dictates how smoothly the graphics display on the actual device.
 This directly affects a user’s perception of your game.

 You should always strive to hit 60 frames per second (FPS) with your game.
-A well-implemented game can hit 60 FPS, even on the oldest of devices (for example a 2nd generation iPod Touch).
+A well-implemented game can hit 60 FPS, even on older devices (from 2-3 years back).

 To designate an actor as lightweight, visit its Physics > Advanced page and flip the Disable Physics setting to Yes.

 Tip #3 - Don’t load in all atlases at once - use only what you need.

 Stencyl stores its graphics inside atlases, composite images that combine many graphics into a single image.